 Best Option for the J Crew Kentons

 Goofing around on Instagram pays off!
 I found these on the feed of Golden Fox Footwear and when I saw the price on their website, my jaw dropped.
 Double stitched suede service boots with a Goodyear Welted construction for under $120?
 Sounds good to me!
 They are unlined, which has its pros and cons, and missing the speed lacing hooks.
 But the reviews for these boots on the style forums say they’re a solid boot for the price, as long as you keep your expectations in check.
-Now some notes.
-If you wait on the page on the Golden Fox website, a popup will appear asking you to join their mailing list.
-Give them your email and you get a 25% discount code you can use immediately.
-That brings the price down to $89.95.
-Next, you can also get these at Amazon U.S. for $69.99 to $89.99, depending on your size, plus $6.95 shipping.
-And last, Golden Fox also has a “factory 2nds quality” version of the boots on sale for $39.99 right now.
-These ones are only single stitched and the discount code does not apply.
+You can also get these at Amazon U.S. for $79.90 to $119.95, depending on your size, plus $6.95 shipping.

 The Investment Pieces